mattrussi/gitlab-com-runbooks/docs/patroni-ci/rebuild_ci_cluster_from_prod.md

 1. From a `console` node initialize a Tmux session to execute the Ansible playbook from it;

-1. Execute the `db-migration/pg-replica-rebuild` Ansible playbook from your Tmux session to Initialize the cluster:
+1. Execute the `db-migration/pg-replica-rebuild` Ansible playbook from your Tmux session to Initialize the whole cluster or a set of Replicas:

+    - To initialize the whole cluster, including the Standby Leader, run the `rebuild-all.yml` playbook:

         ```
         cd <workspace>/db-migration/pg-replica-rebuild
         ansible-playbook -i inventory/<environment_file>.yml rebuild-all.yml
         ```

+    - To initialize only  Replicas in the cluster, run the `rebuild-replicas.yml` playbook using [Ansible's `-l <SUBSET>`](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html#cmdoption-ansible-playbook-l) and [patterns to target hosts and groups](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html#patterns-targeting-hosts-and-groups), limiting the replica hosts where the playbook will be executed, like for example:

+        - For example, to initialize all replicas except node `patroni-ci-01` you can use the following pattern regex:

+            ```
+            cd <workspace>/db-migration/pg-replica-rebuild
+            ansible-playbook -i inventory/<environment_file>.yml rebuild-replicas.yml -l '!~patroni-ci-01'
+            ```

+        - For example, to initialize the range of 4 replicas starting from `patroni-ci-06` up to `patroni-ci-10` you can use the following pattern regex:

+            ```
+            cd <workspace>/db-migration/pg-replica-rebuild
+            ansible-playbook -i inventory/<environment_file>.yml rebuild-replicas.yml -l '~patroni-ci-(0[6-9]|10)'
+            ```

-1. Force run of Chef-Client in the nodes to let all configuration files in sync with repo
+1. Force run of Chef-Client in the nodes to let all configuration files in sync with the repo
     <details><summary>Force run of Chef-Client in GSTG</summary>

     ```